hivemq/hivemq-testcontainer/readme.md

         .withHiveMQConfig(new File("src/test/resources/config.xml"));
 ```

-## Load an extension from a gradle project
+## Load an extension from a Gradle project

 You can package and load an extension from a Gradle project, by providing the
 location of the Gradle project: